Sugar Withdrawal Symptoms

 The relationship between sugar and anxiety is quite complex due to how sugar affects brain chemistry.
 Sugar consumption can have a powerful effect on the brain’s production of dopamine, a neurotransmitter strongly associated with feelings of pleasure and reward.

-Taking in a large amount of sugar releases dopamine, which leads to dependence.
-When a sugar addict stops consuming sugar cold turkey, symptoms of anxiety often skyrocket because dopamine levels tend to plummet.
+Taking in a large amount of sugar releases dopamine, which can lead to dependence.
+When a person with a sugar dependence stops consuming sugar cold turkey, symptoms of anxiety often skyrocket because dopamine levels tend to plummet.

 Irritability

-Being easily irritated is one of the most common withdrawal symptoms for sugar addiction and many other addictions.
+Being easily irritated is one of the most common withdrawal symptoms for sugar dependence and many other forms of addiction.
 While irritability is a normal part of the human experience, this emotion can escalate when quitting sugar.

 Any change in brain chemistry can lead to feelings of irritation.
 However, just like with anxiety, the increase in irritability is caused by lower levels of dopamine in the brain.